chandan-akshronix/Fraud-detection-Mlops-1-ModelDeploy/README.md

      ```

 3. **Test the Endpoint**:
-   - Validate the endpoint with the test script:
+   - Validate the deployment with the test script:
      ```bash
      python test/test.py --endpoint-name "FraudDetection-staging"
      ```